 Dr. Ingrid Söchting is a Canadian-Certified CBT therapist and a Certified Group Therapist of the American Group Psychotherapy Association.

-Clinical research interests include outcome evaluations of CBT and IPT group therapy including for Asian immigrants, the role of patients’ expectations for group therapy, predictors of success in group therapy, dropout rates, and bridging the gap between science and practice of psychotherapy.
+Clinical research interests include outcome evaluations of CBT and IPT group therapy including for Asian immigrants, the role of patients’ expectations for group therapy, predictors of success in group therapy, dropout rates, impact of alexithymia on psychotherapy outcome, competency standards for specialized cognitive and behaviour therapy for obsessive-compulsive disorder (OCD), and bridging the gap between science and practice of psychotherapy.

 Söchting, I. Cognitive Behavioral Group Therapy: Challenges and Opportunities.
 John Wiley and Sons, Ltd. (2014).
 Purchase

 Ogrodniczuk, J.S., Cheek, J., Kealy, D., & Söchting, I. (2019).
 Take me back to move me forward: Re-enactment of the family system as a pathway to better quality of life for alexithymic patients in group therapy.
 Psychiatria Danubina, 31.

 Bilsker, D, Gilbert, M., Alden, L., Söchting, I., McCall, M., Khalis, A. (2019).
 Basic dimensions of resilient coping in paramedics and dispatechers.
 Australasian Journal of Paramedicine, 6, 1-8. https://doi.org/10.33151/ajp.16.690